Best web hosting for small business: top 8 options to choose from

 The page loading speed depends on how heavy your site is, how many visitors are on it, and of course – slightly on the provider.
 Less than 3 seconds is a good result.

-I’m always praising those providers that include features like caching and optimization.
+I’m always praising providers like Hostinger, SiteGround, InMotion Hosting, and WP Engine, which include features like caching and optimization.
 This helps you to keep the website “optimal” for good performance.
 Nonetheless, the provider’s hardware and software have a lot to do with the speed.
 So what are we looking here for?

 - TTFB (time to first byte) – similar to server response time, it shows how fast the server is to react and send out the first byte out of its system.